How MMO byelaws are made and what they protect.

 MMO quality assures all IFCA byelaws prior to submission to Secretary of State.
 MMO help draft byelaws to ensure sustainability and to protect sensitive features in MPAs as well as fisheries activities within IFC Districts.

 IFCA byelaws help achieve specific protections that each IFC District may require to:

 - introduce a permit scheme to control fishing activity or the level of fishing effort within a specific area

 - protect certain fisheries resources or to monitor stock

-MMO can make byelaws to manage fishing activity within an IFCA district.
+MMO can make byelaws to manage fishing activity within an IFC district.

-MMO works with the IFCAs to agree how to manage these sites that cross the 6-nautical mile boundary.
-Either an IFCA makes a byelaw within 6 nautical miles and MMO makes a byelaw outside of 6 nautical miles, or MMO makes a byelaw for the whole site.
+MMO works with the IFCAs to agree how to manage these sites that cross the 6 nautical mile boundary.
+Through their own MPA assessment, an IFCA may determine that the inshore area (within 6 nm of the coast) does not require management through the introduction of a byelaw.
+Alternatively, an IFCA can make a byelaw within 6 nm and MMO can make a byelaw outside of 6 nm, or MMO makes a byelaw for the whole site.